erdc/qaqc-for-waterway-networks/README.md

 If you use this work, please add this citation:

 Asborno, M., C. Hicks, and K. N. Mitchell.
 2025.
-Quality Control for Waterway Network ERDC/CHL CHETN-IX-##.
+Quality Control for Waterway Network ERDC/CHL CHETN-IX-22677.
 Vicksburg, MS: US Army Engineer Research and Development Center, Coastal and Hydraulics Laboratory.
 DOI forthcoming

 ## Licensing